 - a.
 There is hereby created the Alameda Public Art Fund to account for the public art in-lieu contributions made pursuant to Section 30-98.4 and any and all gifts, grants, donations, or other revenues appropriated or received for public art.
 The revenues in the Alameda Public Art Fund shall be used solely as follows: - 1.
 Acquisition, commission, design, installation, improvement, and insurance of public art; - 2.
 City acquisition of real property or improvement of public property for the purpose of displaying public art, which has been or may be subsequently approved by the City; - 3.
 Grants to provide publicly accessible cultural arts and arts programming to benefit the Alameda community. - 4.
-Other expenses associated with implementation, conservation, maintenance, or deaccession of public art.
-Funds for conservation, maintenance or deaccession of public art shall be prioritized for public art on public property. - b.
+Other expenses associated with implementation, conservation or maintenance of public art. - b.
 Public art shall be located in a publicly accessible place on private property, on land or in a building owned by the City of Alameda or on government-owned publicly accessible property.
-Cultural arts and arts programming shall be free of charge to the public. - c.
-For public art, the property owner on which the public art is located shall maintain, or cause to be maintained, in good condition the public art for its lifetime and shall perform necessary maintenance to the satisfaction of the City, as established in a long-term maintenance plan approved by the Public Art Commission and reflected in a recorded maintenance agreement.
+Cultural arts and arts programming shall be free of charge to the public.

-- d.
+- c.
+For public art, the property owner on which the public art is located shall maintain, or cause to be maintained, in good condition the public art for its lifetime and shall perform necessary maintenance to the satisfaction of the City, as established in a long-term maintenance plan approved by the Public Art Commission and reflected in a recorded maintenance agreement. - d.
 Based on the Alameda Public Art Fund balance at the time a request for proposals is released, no more than twenty-five (25%) percent of the Alameda Public Art Fund shall be distributed for cultural arts and arts programming. - e.
 The Public Art Commission shall present biennially to the City Council recommendations for the distribution of any portion of the Alameda Public Art Fund. - f.
-The Alameda City Council shall authorize expenditures from the Alameda Public Art Fund consistent with the purpose of this article, except that the City Manager shall be authorized to approve expenditures within the City Manager's spending authority.
-All requisitions and purchases shall be authorized consistent with approval authorizations in the City of Alameda Purchasing Policy.
-The City Manager shall notify the Council of any expenditure approved by the City Manager for any new art work or project.
-Any two Members of the Council may call the City Manager's decision for review within ten days of the City Manager's notification.
-If no call for review is timely perfected, the City Manager's decision shall become final and effective. - g.
+The Alameda City Council shall authorize expenditures from the Alameda Public Art Fund that exceed the purchase authority of the City Manager. - g.
 If real property purchased with monies from the Alameda Public Art Fund is subsequently sold, the proceeds from the sale shall be returned to the Alameda Public Art Fund.